`

 Patriot Vigil

 Patriot Vigil, North Bridge Visitor Center, 174 Liberty St, Concord, MA (map).
 Lantern-light procession, poetry, recitation of names, music.
-Luminaria light the path from the North Bridge Visitor Center (Buttrick Mansion) to Old North Bridge (7:30 to 9:00pm), with a commemoration ceremony at 7:45 to 8:30pm.
+Luminaria light the path from the North Bridge Visitor Center (Buttrick Mansion) to Old North Bridge, with a commemoration ceremony.
 Bring your own enclosed candle lantern (no flashlights).

 Dawn Salute